Larry Anderson (actor): Early work

 He originally started as an assistant to magician Mark Wilson in 1973, and was immediately put to work on the set of The Magician (starring Bill Bixby), assisting Wilson as the show's magic coordinator.
-He has since appeared in several television series and films, and is also known for his uncredited role as Michael Long in the pilot episode Knight of the Phoenix of the 1980s hit TV series Knight Rider.
+He has since appeared in several television series and films, and is also known for his uncredited role as Michael Long (renamed Michael Knight later in the episode) in the pilot episode of the 1980s hit TV series Knight Rider.
 His voice was overdubbed by David Hasselhoff who, when the character was shot in the face and given plastic surgery, took over the role for the remainder of the series.

 Career

 Anderson's other TV roles include The Six Million Dollar Man, Charlie's Angels, and The Amazing Spider-Man (all in 1977); the short lived 1979 TV series Brothers and Sisters; and the soap opera, Days of Our Lives in 1987, appearing as James Dixon.
 He also hosted three game shows, the first being a revival of Truth or Consequences in 1987, The Big Spin from 1995 to 1996, and Trivia Track on GSN for a few months.
-He also co-starred with Lucille Ball as her son-in-law on her final television series, Life With Lucy.
+He also co-starred with Lucille Ball as her son-in-law on her final television series, the short-lived Life With Lucy.

 Anderson's movie appearances include Martians Go Home (1990), Eve of Destruction (1991), and Star Trek: Insurrection (1998) as a Tarlac officer.

 He has made guest appearances on TV shows including Happy Days, The A-Team, Mork & Mindy, Matlock, Matt Houston (1984 episode, “Apostle of Death”), and The O.C.
 Anderson also portrayed Ronald McDonald in at least one TV commercial for McDonald's.